 When Dennis, Eckhardt, and the turtles used the term volatility, they meant a certain kind of volatility, specifically how much a market goes up and down daily.
 For example, let’s say one share of IBM traded at 125 on average, but from day to day, the price fluctuated between 123 and $127.
 They would use the term “M” to describe daily market volatility.
 So, they would say M equals four, for this example of IBM.

 A key component of Dennis’s strategy relied on always knowing how much money you had available since his rules were based on the size of the account at that moment.
 Therefore, implementing the rules required knowing exactly how much you had in the bank.

 4. What is the system or the trading orientation?

 The strategy the turtles learned required reliance on specific rules and systems.
 Abiding by this strategy meant entering and exiting the market at predetermined prices.
 The turtles would base every decision on these systems.
-Knowing the system or the trading orientation meant knowing when you would buy or sell instead of basing your decisions on whether it “felt right”.
+Knowing the system or the trading orientation meant knowing when to buy or sell instead of basing your decisions on whether it “felt right”.

 5. What is the risk aversion of the trader or client?

 Any investing strategy requires an awareness of how much risk is or is not acceptable, and Dennis’ was no different.
-While some level of risk is involved in every investment, deciding upon the right amount was incredibly important; too little and you missed out on making a more substantial profit, but too much and you could suffer ruin.
+While some level of risk is involved in every investment, deciding upon the correct amount was incredibly important; too little and you missed out on making a more substantial profit, but too much and you could suffer ruin.

 The Turtle Trading Method

 Trend followers do not try to forecast how much a price will move.
-Instead, a trend follower follows a strict set of rules for entering the market and when to exit the market.
+Instead, a trend follower follows strict rules for entering the market and when to exit the market.
 The goal of following these rules is to limit the influence of other factors and allow the trader to make decisions without emotional judgments impacting trades.